 In Iran's northern crescent, in Gilan Province, another high ridge of Alborz mountain ranges is located up above the rice paddy fields and tea plains.
 Trekking Somamoos Mountain is a real experience.
 To reach its 3,716-meter high peak (12,191 ft), you would see superb landscapes.
 After passing through the layers of dreamy clouds and fogs, you would have the unique view of the Caspian Sea as a worthless price for your effort to climb.
 Meaning a "holy place", locals regard Somamous as a sacred spot, the home of deities.

 Tochal is a unique natural attraction in the Iranian capital of Tehran.
-With the height of 3,964 meters (13,005 ft) Tochal is a very accessible mountain in the north of the city that one can climb up just in a few hours after taking the decision.
+With a height of 3,964 meters (13,005 ft) Tochal is a very accessible mountain in the north of the city that one can climb up just a few hours after taking the decision.
 There are different routes from various directions that climbers choose for reaching the summit.
-Tochal complex at the foot of the peak has several entertainment facilities such as cable car, trekking routes, ski resort, etc. Choosing the Tochal complex to ascend the peak, you can walk to the first station and from there, use the cable car or the ski lift to accelerate the total time of climbing.
+Tochal complex at the foot of the peak has several entertainment facilities such as cable cars, trekking routes, a ski resort, etc. Choosing the Tochal complex to ascend the peak, you can walk to the first station and from there, use the cable car or the ski lift to accelerate the total time of climbing.
 Tochal presents an entirely different view of Tehran and Iran's nature.

 Near Tabriz, in the very most north-west of Iran, the massive Sahand stratovolcano is erected.
 With an elevation of 3,707 meters (12,162 ft) Sahand is the second-highest mountain in Iranian Azerbaijan after Sabalan.
 The green pastures, beautiful meadows, and lush valleys are attractions of this unique mountain.
 Not only climbing lovers and nature-buffs but also ski lovers find Sahand a perfect destination.
-The hot springs with medical usages are another reason attracting so many people to Sahand.
+The hot springs with medical usage are another reason attracting so many people to Sahand.

 This majestic mountain was the location of one of the earliest ethnographic documentary films, Grass, a Nation's Battle for Life.
 This silent film shows the wonderful but challenging life of a Bakhtiari tribe's migration across the raging rivers and over the highest peak of the Zagros Mountains in the hope of finding green grazing fields.